 - fresh herbs.

 - Between layers of boiled vegetables and fish, we will drizzle a thin layer of mayo.
-So, cover whole tuna evenly.
+So, cover the whole tuna evenly.

 - Separate egg yolks from whites (cook eggs until hard boil condition).
 Grate egg whites over the layer of mashed tuna.
 Finish with another drizzle of mayo.